ansibleguy/collection_opnsense/docs/source/modules/2_reload.rst

 Most modules of this collection will automatically reload its relevant running config on change - but you can speed up mass-management of items when disabling reload on single module-calls (*reload: false*), and do it afterward using THIS module.

-Alternatively you can use the :ref:`ansibleguy.opnsense.service <modules_service>` module with action 'reload' if you like it better.
+Alternatively you can use the :ref:`ansibleguy.opnsense.service <modules_service>` module with action :code:`reload` if you like it better.

 Definition
 **********